hpe-dev-incubator/hpe-dev-portal/content/blog/similar-document-search-using-apache-spark-with-tf-idf.md

 idfModel.write.overwrite().save("/googlegroups/save_model_idf")
 ```

-7. To save features vector to the MapR Database table, we have to convert the features vector to JSON format; for this, we create and register a UDF.
+7. To save features vector to the MapR Database table, we have to convert the features vector to JSON format.
+For this, we create and register a UDF.

 ```scala
 def toJson(v: Vector): String = {